sergiomarco25/STVelo/README.md

 # Folder structure
 This repository includes the following folders of interest:
-- **STVelo**: includes all the functions and classes implemented for merforming RNA insitu velocity and complementary analysis
+- **STVelo**: includes all the functions and classes implemented for performing RNA insitu velocity and complementary analysis
 - **notebooks**: contains notebooks exemplifying the use of in situ RNA velocity.

 # Installation